fxlin/uva-os-main/docs/README.md

 ## Emulator or real hardware?
 All the code and quests can run on both the emulator (QEMU) and real hardware (Raspberry Pi 3, or rpi3).
-The emulator simplifies debugging and speeds up iteration, while the rpi3 offers a more authentic OS experience.
+Using emulator simplifies debugging, while the rpi3 offers a more authentic OS experience.

 ## ACKNOWLEDGEMENT